What is the CCITT?

 Is all CCITT content private?

-Not at all!
-Much of the content we create is very much intended for wide public and professional distribution.
-When this is the case, it will be made clear to members so that they can share.
+No. Much of the content we create is intended for wide public and professional distribution.
+When this is the case, it is made clear to members so that they can share.
 Many of the information products we have created can be found on the CCITT Media and Resources webpage.

 Where can I learn more about CCITT?